underscoreio/essential-slick/src/pages/6-joins.md

 Notice that we're supplying a binary function to first call to `on` and a pattern matching function on our second call.
-Because each join results in a query of a tuple, successive joins result in nested tuples of.
+Because each join results in a query of a tuple, successive joins result in nested tuples.
-Pattern matching is our preferred syntax for unpacking these tuples because it explicitly clarifies makes the structure of the query.
+Pattern matching is our preferred syntax for unpacking these tuples because it explicitly clarifies the structure of the query.
 However, you may see this more concisely expressed as a binary function:

 ``` scala